whlsxl/gql-generator-node/README.md

 ## Notes

 - Variable names are derived from argument names, so variables generated from multiple occurrences of the same argument name must be deduped.
-By default an subtree arguments are given path prefix (ex. can be found in dedupe description).
+By default, subtree arguments are given path prefix (ex. can be found in dedupe description).

 > Code has been adopted from [modelo/gql-generator](https://github.com/modelo/gql-generator)

 ## Maintenance

 Please feel free open the issues!
-Although, current stage satisfy my application usage, I would be happy provide help and improvements if there will be need for it.
+Although the current stage satisfies my application usage, I would be happy to provide help and improvements if there will be a need for it.

 ---
 Happy hacking!